Best of winter

 Art Shanties on the ice

 On frozen Lake Harriet in Minneapolis, artists build two dozen whimsical Art Shanties, each with a different theme, then invite the public to visit and partake in games and art activities.
-It will be weekends from Jan.
-20 to Feb.
-11.
+It will be weekends from mid January to early February.

-The Lake Harriet Kite Festival also will be on the lake Jan.
-27.
+The Lake Harriet Kite Festival also will be on the lake the last Saturday of January.

-Another fun thing to do in Minneapolis: the goofy Art Sled Rally in Powderhorn Park Jan.
-27.
+Another fun thing to do in Minneapolis: the goofy Art Sled Rally in Powderhorn Park, also the last Saturday of January.

 Capital's Bockfest in February.